Top of the page

 Otosclerosis occurs when bone in the middle ear grows more than it should.
+The bones in the middle ear are called the malleus, incus and stapes.
+This condition usually happens with the stapes bone.
 This bone growth keeps the ear from working well and can cause hearing loss.
 In some cases, hearing loss can be severe.

 Doctors do not know for sure what causes otosclerosis.
 It may run in families.
 A person who has a parent with this condition is more likely to get it.
 It may also be caused by changes in hormones that happen during pregnancy or by infection with certain viruses.